Aluminium Metal, Types, Uses, Properties and Rust Aluminium

 Expensive Compared to Some Metals: Although aluminium is abundant, the extraction and production processes can be energy-intensive, making aluminium more expensive than metals like steel or iron.
 This higher cost can be a disadvantage in industries where cost-efficiency is critical. |

-Lower Melting Point: Aluminium has a lower melting point (around 660°C or 1220°F) than many other metals like steel.
+Lower Melting Point: Aluminium melts at a lower temperature (approximately 660°C or 1220°F) compared to metals like steel.
 This limits its use in applications where high temperatures are common, such as certain industrial furnaces or engines. |

-Galvanic Corrosion: Aluminium can suffer from galvanic corrosion when it comes into contact with more noble metals, like copper or stainless steel, in the presence of an electrolyte (such as saltwater).
+Galvanic Corrosion: Aluminium can suffer from galvanic corrosion when it comes into presence of an electrolyte, such as saltwater, contact with more noble metals like copper or stainless steel.
 This can lead to accelerated corrosion if not properly managed with coatings or insulation. |

 Pitting in Saltwater Environments: While aluminium is generally corrosion-resistant, exposure to saltwater can cause pitting corrosion, especially in marine environments.
 This necessitates additional protective measures like anodizing or coating. |